s-Nick/sycl-blas/README.md

 languages that enable users to easily fuse GPU kernels.

 portBLAS can be used
-- either as a header-only framework by including `portblas.hpp` in an application and passing the `src` folder in the list of include directories
+- either as a header-only framework by including `onemath_sycl_blas.hpp` in an application and passing the `src` folder in the list of include directories
-- or as a library by including `portblas.h` in an application.
+- or as a library by including `onemath_sycl_blas.h` in an application.

 All the relevant files can be found in the `include` directory.